hpi-swa-lab/qinoq/.github/pull_request_template.md

 ### Sequences in GlobalTimeline:

 - [ ] the tree sequence is resizeable both left and right
-- [ ] the day sequence can't be dragged or resized onto the night sequence
+- [ ] the day sequence can't be dragged or resized onto the night sequence, instead it will snap to the night sequence
 - [ ] the night sequence can't be dragged or resized beyond the timeline bounds
-- [ ] double clicking on the sky sequence brings you to the sequence view
+- [ ] double clicking on the sky sequence brings you to a new tab with the sequence view

 ### TimelineLayer: